Multi-Role Ocean Surveillance Ship: Characteristics

-The first MROSS vessel, RFA Proteus, is a ready-built commercial vessel which has undergone conversion, whilst the second vessel may be purpose-built in the UK.
-Service entry for the second purpose-built vessel is anticipated in the early 2030s.
-As such, the two vessels are likely to have different designs and characteristics.
+The first MROSS vessel, RFA Proteus, is a ready-built commercial vessel which has undergone conversion.
+Service entry for the second purpose-built vessel had been anticipated in the early 2030s.

-Proteus was built in Norway in 2019 and will be equipped to operate autonomous submersibles.
+Proteus was built in Norway in 2019 and is equipped to operate autonomous submersibles.
 She has diesel-electric propulsion with powerful twin bow thrusters to "hold a precise stationary position when working over subsea installations".
 She is also equipped with a moon pool, permitting a sheltered way for robot submersibles to be launched or recovered in high sea states.
 The ship is 98.1 m long with a flight deck, heavy duty crane and 1000 m2 of cargo space.
-She has a displacement of 6000 t and will be crewed by around two dozen RFA sailors and up to 60 Royal Navy specialists.
+She has a displacement of 6000 t and is crewed by around two dozen RFA sailors and up to 60 Royal Navy specialists.

-Whilst both ships will be primarily tasked with survey duties and the protection of the UK's undersea cables and energy supplies, they will also be capable of supporting other defence tasks, such as exercises and operations in the Arctic Ocean.
+While Proteus is primarily tasked with survey duties and the protection of the UK's undersea cables and energy supplies, she is also be capable of supporting other defence tasks, such as exercises and operations in the Arctic Ocean.